antonioalexandre1984/QrCode_Generator/README.md

-# Título do projeto
+# John Virtual Card

-John Virtual Card é um projeto de um cartão virtual para o John Doe, um personagem fictício que é usado para testar o sistema de identificação da John Company.
+John Virtual Card is a design of a virtual card for John Doe, a fictional character who is used to test the John Company's identification system.

-## 🚀 Começando
+## 🚀 Starting

-Essas instruções permitirão que você obtenha uma cópia do projeto em operação na sua máquina local para fins de desenvolvimento e teste.
+These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.

 Consulte **[Implantação](#-implanta%C3%A7%C3%A3o)** para saber como implantar o projeto.